gdv/resume/resume.md

 *   I have been in charge of the website of the School of Statistics and the Dept. of Statistics (2002-2011).

--   He is the representative of the School of Statistics in the University-wide commitee for Computer Science (since 2004).
+*   I have been the representative of the School of Statistics in the University-wide committee for Computer Science (2004-2012).

+*   I have been the delegate of the Faculty Head of the School of Statistics for e-learning (2010-2012).

--   He is in charge of all computer labs of the School of Statistics (since 2007).
+*   I have been in charge of all computer labs of the School of Statistics (2007-2012).

--   He is a member of the School of Statistics commitee on e-learning (since 2005).
+*   I have been member of the School of Statistics commitee on e-learning (since 2005).

 *   I have been in charge for the course 167388 “Laboratorio